×

 Retirement Accounts in Divorce

-Your retirement savings didn’t happen by chance; they’re the result of years of discipline and determination.
-As you face the changes that come with divorce, those funds deserve careful attention and a clear protection plan.
+Your retirement savings didn’t happen by chance – they are the result of years of discipline, determination and hard work.
+As you face the life changes that come with divorce, those funds are often the single most important asset to your long-term security.
+Retirement accounts deserve careful attention and a clear protection plan.
 At SAM LAW OFFICE LLC, we’re ready to help you preserve what you’ve built.

 How Are Retirement Accounts Divided in a Divorce?